appsembler/sultan/README.md

 An extensive documentation on the architecture and the toolkit commands can be found in the repo's wiki page [here](https://github.com/appsembler/sultan/wiki).

 ## 1. Before you start
-Make sure you have your SSH key added into our GCP Appsembler Devstack (appsembler-devstack-30) project.
+- Make sure you have your SSH key added into our GCP Appsembler Devstack (appsembler-devstack-30) project.
 You can check that at GCP [Compute Metadata](https://console.cloud.google.com/compute/metadata/sshKeys?project=appsembler-devstack-30).
-Make sure you have [GCloud command-line tools](https://cloud.google.com/sdk/docs/install) installed.
+- Make sure you have [GCloud command-line tools](https://cloud.google.com/sdk/docs/install) installed.
+- Make sure you have a working python 3.7 environment.

 ## 2. Quick Start